 The IMac 21.5-inch version’s starting price is $1,299, and the 27-inch’s is $1,799.
 If you are confused about what CPU you should go with?
 The CPU’s main workload comes from video editing, photography work, and other types of visual media editing activities.

-Still you have confusions about i5 vs i7 imac?
+Still, do you have confusion about i5 vs i7 iMac?

 The IMac is safe as a computer, and it sits comfortably as a lesser but still powerful version of the iMac Pro.
 And it is reliable and aesthetically pleasing to look.
 Whether using it has a regular lightweight computer for writing, browsing, watching media.
 The Core i5 is a safe choice for a long-term plan.